CloudSihmar/introduction-to-kubernetes/DeamonSets.md

 ```shell
 $ kubectl get daemonsets

 $ kubectl get ds
 ```

+### Using DaemonSets

+A newer object to work with is the DaemonSet.
+This controller ensures that a single pod exists on each node in the cluster.
+Every Pod uses the same image.
+Should a new node be added, the DaemonSet controller will deploy a new Pod on your behalf.
+Should a node be removed, the controller will delete the Pod also.

+The use of a DaemonSet allows for ensuring a particular container is always running.
+In a large and dynamic environment, it can be helpful to have a logging or metric generation application on every node without an administrator remembering to deploy that application.

+Use '**kind: DaemonSet**'.​

+There are ways of effecting the kube-apischeduler such that some nodes will not run a DaemonSet.

 ### Creating DaemonSets

 You can describe a DaemonSet in a YAML file.
 For example, the daemonset.yaml file below describes a DaemonSet that runs the fluentd-elasticsearch Docker image: